jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 The method  I adopted is  based on  Alice-OCR.
 The programme  runs the back-end  processing,  including  the   database,  and  the  character recognition  is executed  by the  human user.
-Contrary to  Alice-OCR, there is no  initial recognition attempt with  a automatic recognition engine.
+Contrary to  Alice-OCR, there is no  initial recognition attempt with an automatic recognition engine.
 Another difference  is that  the  human user  is active  when splitting the graphical file into cells containing glyphs.